psychopy/workshops/source/3days/day2/pavlovia.rst

 **Resources defined through code**

-If a resource is defined through code rather than from a conditions file or component field then PsychoPy can fail to "prepare" for the eventuallity that resource is needed.
+If a resource is defined through code rather than from a conditions file or component field then PsychoPy can fail to "prepare" for the eventuality that resource is needed.
 In cases like this it is always a good idea to manually add any additional resources you might need to the *additional resources* section of the experiment settings when :ref:`additionalResources`.

 .. _typeError: